 3. Have a professional resume

-A great resume can get you in the door for that interview, but if you can’t speak to what’s actually on it, you won’t look credible.
+Your resume should be well-organized and look professional.
+Proofread it a few times to make sure there are no misspellings or errors.
+Most employers will think, if the resume is sloppy that the person will be sloppy as well, Of course, a great resume can get you in the door for that interview, but if you can’t speak to what’s actually on it, you won’t look credible.
 Review your resume when you’re practicing and prepare answers to questions that might come up.

 4. Be confident